-The Longshore and Harbor Workers’ Compensation Act is administrated by the Office of Workers’ Compensation Program (OWCP) Employment Standards Administration, U.S. Department of labor.
-The Act provides for compensation and medical care to employees disabled from injuries that occur on the navigable waters of the United States, or in adjoining areas customarily used in loading, unloading, repairing, or building a vessel.
-The Act also offers benefits to dependents if the injury causes the employee’s death.
-These benefits are paid by an insurance company or by an employer who is authorized by OWCP to be self-insured.
+The Longshore and Harbor Workers’ Compensation Act is administrated by the Office of Workers’ Compensation Program (OWCP) Employment Standards Administration, U.S. Department of Labor.
+The Act provides for compensation and medical care to workers injured in areas customarily used in loading, unloading, repairing, or building a vessel.
+The Act also offers benefits to dependents if the injury causes a worker’s death.
 The term “injury” includes an occupational disease arising out of employment.

-NONAPPROPRIATED FUND INSTRUMENTALITIES ACT, applying to civilian employees of nonappropriated fund instrumentatlities (post exchanges, etc.) of the Armed Forces that are operated on military bases.
+- NONAPPROPRIATED FUND INSTRUMENTALITIES ACT, applying to civilian employees of non-appropriated fund instrumentalities (post exchanges, etc.) of the Armed Forces that are operated on military bases.

 EXCLUDED from The Act are the following individuals if covered by a state workers’ compensation laws:

 - Individuals employed exclusively to perform office clerical, secretarial, security, or data processing work;